How to softwash sand and cement render

 Putting customers onto an ongoing maintenance programme is a win-win for both customers and softwash contractors.

-An ongoing maintenance programme gives customers a permanently clean property, which they love, and the softwash contractor a reliable source of repeat business – which they are also very happy about :).
+An ongoing maintenance programme gives customers a permanently clean property, which they love, and the softwash contractor a reliable source of repeat business – which they also are also very happy about.

-We've found that when a contractor clearly explains to their customer the nature of the work they are going to undertake for them – so their customer understands the problems a particular job presents and how the contractor intends to address those problems – customers rarely have any concerns.
+We've found that when a contractor clearly explains to their customer the nature of the work they are going to undertake for them – so their customer understands the problems a particular job presents, how the contractor intends to address those problems, and the results that can be reasonably expected – customers rarely have any concerns.

 Ben, Leo & Fiona